When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Hydrogen Peroxide

-To clean your marble surface with hydrogen peroxide, make use of a soft cloth to wipe down your marble surface to remove any potential dust or debris.
-Add half a cup of hydrogen peroxide with a gallon of warm water and let it sit for 10 minutes.
+To use it, clean the area with water first to remove debris.
+Mix half a cup of hydrogen peroxide with a gallon of warm water.
+Apply this solution to the stone and let it sit for about 10 minutes.

 Superfine Steel Wool